-The trustees also provide a breakdown of the infinite-horizon unfunded obligation into the components attributable to the taxes and benefits of (1) individuals age 15 or older on the valuation date (sometimes called the "closed-group" unfunded obligation); and (2) individuals under 15 and not yet born.
-The amounts are \$15.2 trillion and -\$1.5 trillion, respectively.
-The latter figure suggests that workers in the second group are projected to pay, in present value, taxes that are approximately \$1.5 trillion more than the cost of providing benefits they are scheduled to receive over the infinite future.
-However, this analysis is only appropriate as a measure of financial status for programs that are intended to be fully financed on an advancefunded basis.
-The generational breakdown is not appropriate for the current Social Security system, because the intention of the modified pay-as-you-go funding approach is that benefits for current workers be paid for primarily by future generations of workers.
+The trustees also provide a breakdown of the infinite-horizon unfunded obligation into the components attributable to the taxes and benefits of (1) individuals age 15 or older on the valuation date (sometimes called the "closed-group" unfunded obligation) and (2) individuals under 15 and not yet born.
+The amounts are \$14.4 trillion and -\$0.8 trillion, respectively.
+The latter figure suggests that workers in the second group are projected to pay, in present value, taxes that are approximately \$0.8 trillion more than the cost of providing benefits they are scheduled to receive over the infinite future.
+However, this analysis is only appropriate for programs that are intended to be fully financed on an advance-funded basis.
+The generational breakdown is not appropriate for the current Social Security system, because the intention of the modified pay-as-you-go funding scheme is that benefits for current workers be paid for primarily by future generations of workers.